-As soon as mutually convenient, within 30 days of giving Notice of Appeal, and prior to filing the Statement of Appeal (see 5d below), the student must meet with the appropriate Vice-Dean or Vice-Dean's designate to discuss the proposed appeal in an effort to resolve the matter.
-The meeting is confidential to the student and its content will not be disclosed subsequently.
-This is an essential element of the process, and the appeal will not proceed until after this meeting; students who do not arrange to meet with the Vice-Dean or Vice-Dean's designate will be considered to have withdrawn the appeal.
-Delay on the part of the Vice-Dean will not affect the student's right to appeal.

-There are three potential outcomes at this stage:

-- i. the student withdraws the appeal

-- ii. the Vice-Dean (or designate) learns new information that may affect the decision of the Board of Examiners and refers the matter back for reconsideration

-- iii. the appeal proceeds.
+As soon as mutually convenient, within 30 days of giving Notice of Appeal, and prior to filing the Statement of Appeal (see 5d below), the appellant must meet with the appropriate Vice-Dean or Vice-Dean's designate to discuss the proposed appeal in an effort to resolve the matter.
+The meeting is confidential to the appellant and its content will not be disclosed subsequently.
+Electronic recording of the Informal Consideration meeting is prohibited.
+This is an essential element of the process, and the appeal will not proceed until after this meeting; appellants who do not arrange to meet with the Vice-Dean (or designate) will be considered to have withdrawn the appeal.
+The appellant and the Vice Dean (or designate) are each permitted to bring one support person to observe the meeting.
+This person is not permitted to participate.
+There are three potential outcomes at this stage: i. the appellant withdraws the appeal ii. the Vice-Dean (or designate) learns new information that may affect the decision of the Board of Examiners and refers the matter back for reconsideration iii. the appeal proceeds.